 Getting your books in order from day one is one of the smartest moves you can make as a landlord.
 A solid system saves you from future headaches, keeps your finances clear, and makes tax time so much easier.
 It might feel like a big project, but you can build a strong foundation by taking it one step at a time.
 Think of it as setting up the blueprint for your investment’s financial health.
 It all starts with a few key decisions and a clear structure.

-Your First Steps and Chart of Accounts
+Your First Step: Create a Chart of Accounts

 First, decide on a business structure.
 Will you operate as a sole proprietor, or will you form an LLC or S corp?
 This choice impacts your liability and how you file taxes, so it’s a critical first step.
 Next, open dedicated bank accounts for your rental business.
 You’ll need a separate checking account for income and expenses, a savings account for reserves, and a business credit card.
 Some states even require a separate account for security deposits.
 Once your accounts are ready, you can create your chart of accounts.
 This is just a list of all your financial categories, like rental income, maintenance costs, and property taxes.
 Setting this up to align with IRS expense categories will make filing your tax return much simpler.